tjr226/node-db4-challenge/README.md

 - [ x ] `GET /api/recipes/`: all recipes (without details about ingredients or steps)
 - [ x ] `GET /api/recipes/:id/shoppingList`: a list of ingredients and quantites for a single recipe
-- [ ] `GET /api/recipes/:id/instructions`: a correctly ordered list of how to prepare a single recipe
+- [ x ] `GET /api/recipes/:id/instructions`: a correctly ordered list of how to prepare a single recipe
 - [ ] `GET /api/ingredients/:id/recipes`: all recipes in the system that utilize a single ingredient